Summer Staff Job Description

 • Familiarize yourself with camp curriculum materials, policies, job descriptions, schedules, and resource materials.

-• Attend training sessions offered.
+• Attend training weeks.

 • Prepare spiritually through prayer, meditation, Bible reading, and church attendance.